riannevg/arminas-travel/_tourposts/miniyuc4.md

 Explore the archaeological site of Palenque, one of the most remarkable Mayan cities.
 This "City-Gallery" features stone portraits of priests and Emperor Pakal II, as well as the Temple of the Sun and the Cross, and the enigmatic “spaceman” image on Pakal’s sarcophagus.
 This mystical city, nestled deep in the Chiapas jungle, is surrounded by dense vegetation.
 Travel to Chetumal for the evening.

-### Day 5: Chetumal – Xel-Ha – Cancun
+### Day 5: Chetumal – Xel-Ha – Riviera Maya

 Visit Xel-Ha, one of the most beautiful eco-parks in the Riviera Maya, renowned for its natural beauty and water activities.
-Afterward, return to Cancun to conclude your tour.
+Afterward, return to Riviera Maya to conclude your tour.

 <div class='map-container'>